kvarak/dnd/docs/_Classes/ranger.md

 - **Quick Coating**.
 As a ***bonus action*** on your turn, you can coat one melee weapon or up to five pieces of ammunition with a reactive alchemical mixture.
 Once applied, the coating loses its potency at the start of your next turn.
 A coated weapon or piece of ammunition deals an additional 1d6 damage.
 The damage type is acid, cold, fire, or poison (your choice).
 The additional damage increases by 1d6 when you reach 11th level (2d6).

 - **Poison Bomb**.
-As an ***action***, you can throw this flask to a point up to 20 feet from you, shattering it on impact, releasing a small cloud of poison that disperses quickly.
+As an ***action***, you can throw this flask to a point up to 20 ft from you, shattering it on impact, releasing a small cloud of poison that disperses quickly.
 Each creature in a 5-foot-radius sphere centered on the point of impact must make a Constitution saving throw or take 1d4 poison damage and become poisoned for one minute.
 The creature can repeat the saving throw at the end of each of its turns, ending the condition on itself on a success.
 Holding one's breath is ineffective against the poison, as it affects the nasal membranes, tear ducts, and other parts of the body.
 The damage increases by 1d4 when you reach 5th level (2d4), 11th level (3d4), and 17th level (4d4).

 - **Smoke Bomb**.
-As an ***action***, you can throw this flask to a point up to 20 feet from you, shattering it on impact.
-It creates a 10-foot-radius sphere of smoke centered on the point of impact.
+As an ***action***, you can throw this flask to a point up to 20 ft from you, shattering it on impact.
+It creates a 10 ft radius sphere of smoke centered on the point of impact.
 The sphere spreads around corners, and its area is heavily obscured.
 It lasts for one minute or until winds (at least 5 miles per hour) disperses it.

 - **Sludge Bomb**.
 As an action, you can throw this flask to a point up to 20 feet from you, shattering it on impact.
-The ground in a 5-foot-radius centered on that point becomes difficult terrain for one minute.
+The ground in a 5 ft radius centered on that point becomes difficult terrain for one minute.

 </div>

 ### Extra Attack
-Beginning at 5th level, you can attack twice, instead of once whenever you take the Attack action on your turn.
+You can attack twice, instead of once whenever you take the Attack action on your turn.

 ### Natural Resistance
-At 7th level, due to repeated exposure to alchemical mixtures and poisons, your body’s natural resistances have increased.
+Due to repeated exposure to alchemical mixtures and poisons, your body’s natural resistances have increased.
 You gain proficiency with Constitution saving throws.

 ### Quick Mixing
-At 11th level, at the end of a long rest, you prepare an additional number of mixtures equal to your Wisdom modifier (total of 5 + your Wisdom modifier).
+During a long rest you can prepare an additional number of mixtures equal to your Wisdom modifier (total of 5 + your Wisdom modifier).

 ### Master Alchemist
-At 15th level, you have mastered your mixtures’ recipes, and have learned to combine your ingredients to deadly effectiveness.
+You have mastered your mixtures’ recipes, and have learned to combine your ingredients to deadly effectiveness.
 Your mixtures gain additional effects:

 <div class="columnstwo">